Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Short Cuts (1993), 189 minutes, D: Robert Altman

-Another meandering Altman work with the themes of dysfunctionality, infidelity, suicide, jealousy, and obsession.
-The complex and sprawling film was a set of ten seamlessly-interlinked stories involving six couples - all angst-ridden, shallow, and desperate Los Angeles residents living in suburbia.
-He nakedly depicted the alienated and estranged lives of the twenty-two characters, including: a phone-sex industry mother, a suspiciously-jealous surgeon and his faithless wife, a grieving couple whose son was an auto accident victim, a diner waitress (the hit-and-run driver) and her abusive drunk husband, a sinister and lonely baker, three fishing buddies who made a chilling discovery, an arrogant, philandering motorcycle cop and his long-suffering wife, a self-absorbed and boozing jazz-singing mother and her depressed cellist daughter, and a vengeful ex-husband with a chain-saw.
-It all ended with a massive earthquake.
+Another meandering, highly-regarded Robert Altman work with the themes of dysfunctionality, infidelity, suicide, jealousy, and obsession.
+The complex and sprawling film, a three-hour ensemble film, was a set of ten seamlessly-interlinked stories involving six couples - all angst-ridden, shallow, and desperate Los Angeles residents living in suburbia.
+He nakedly depicted the alienated and estranged lives of the twenty-two characters, including: a phone-sex industry mother, a grieving couple whose son was an auto accident victim, a diner waitress (the hit-and-run driver) and her abusive drunk husband, a sinister and lonely baker, three fishing buddies who made a chilling discovery, an arrogant, philandering motorcycle cop and his long-suffering wife, a self-absorbed and boozing jazz-singing mother and her depressed cellist daughter, and a vengeful ex-husband with a chain-saw.
+In one of the memorable vignettes, a suspiciously-jealous and arrogant surgeon Ralph Wyman (Matthew Modine) and his red-haired wife Marian Wyman (Julianne Moore), a painter of nudes, bickered together.
+During their vicious argument scene, she fearlessly exposed all of her emotions - and her waist-down nakedness as she blow-dried her wine-stained dress with a hair-dryer.
+Marian reluctantly admitted to the accusations of infidelity of her uptight, angry husband, who was still harboring jealousy after three years.
+He demanded to know all the details of a past, impersonal, drunken sexual encounter she had in a car with artist friend Mitchell Anderson.
+All of the vignettes ended with a massive earthquake.

 Sleepless in Seattle (1993), 105 minutes, D: Nora Ephron